kjabr/ACL-PUB-SUB/README.md

 ## Setup and Demo

-### On the Kafka Server (aka Server Side):
+### On the Kafka Server:

 Launch ZooKeeper and Kafka server on the Kafka server with a topic called "ACL".
 Ensure the Kafka server listens on the local IP address.

-### On the Web server (aka Client Side):
+### On the Web server (aka Server Side):

 If not already running, install a web server daemon (say Apache2) on the web server.
 Then install the Kafka Python module:

 `pip install kafka-python`

 Then copy the file "commit-ACLs.py" to the web server.
 Create a file called "CA_Security_ACL_list_2017" in the /var/www/html directory.
+The file name can be anything..
 This would contain your ACLs.
 The format of the ACLs is simple.
 Here's an example:

 ```
 root@Linux1:/var/www/html# more CA_Security_ACL_list_2017
+# security ACL
 ip access list test
-10 permit ip any 10.0.0.0/8
 40 permit ip any 172.16.0.0/16
 50 permit ip any 192.168.0.0/16

+# QoS ACL
 ip access list test3
 20 permit ip any 20.0.0.0/8
 30 permit ip any 22.22.22.22/32
+40 permit ip any 172.16.1.34/32

+# temp ACL
 ip access list test4
 10 permit ip any 1.1.1.1/32
 20 permit ip 192.168.7.4/32 143.10.5.1/32
 30 permit ip 192.168.7.5/32 143.18.5.1/32
 40 permit ip 192.168.7.6/32 143.18.5.1/32
-no 50 permit ip 192.168.8.7/32 2.2.2.2/32

 ```
 You may want to place the commit_ACLs.py file in the same directory to make it a little easier to run.
+Or perhaps create a soft link to the commit_ACL.py.

+Note on the formatting of the ACL file.
+You can a pound "#" for comments.
+You can have as many comments as you want and anywhere in the file.
+You can also have blank lines.
+That helps make the file more readable.

 ### On the Cisco switch (running NX-OS for example):